Not publicly linked

 Breaking news — a format that doesn’t exist anywhere else

-Every other platform that covers breaking news is reactive and slow.
-A journalist files a story hours after an event.
-An AI summariser pulls headlines from RSS feeds.
-Neither tells you what people actually think right now, what the real-world odds are, or what the data says at this moment.
+Every other platform that covers breaking news is reactive.
+A journalist files hours after the event.
+An AI summariser pulls headlines from RSS.
+Neither tells you the real-money probability, the live market reaction, or what people are saying right now.
+Unpacked pulls from all of them at the moment of generation.

 Google Trends